boothresearch/puzzles/README.md

     ```
     git push
     ```

- 1. To retrieve the freshest version from GitHub.com:
+ 1. To retrieve the freshest version from GitHub.com, in case there have been any updates:

     ```
     git pull